YOUR FESTIVAL GUIDES & EVENT PRESENTERS

 Outside of guiding, Catherine assists with Tasmanian based research by the Australian National University, Macquarie University and the University of Canterbury (NZ).
 In addition to this she also holds an Honorary Research Associate position at the University of Tasmania, through which she is involved in a number of projects from Tasmanian devils and quolls to wedge-tailed eagles.
 This includes her own project, based out of Hobart, monitoring woodland birds and providing training opportunities for researchers.

 Karen joined the Inala team in 2017 and has been a very keen birder all her life.
-This is her first Bruny Bird Festival as a guide, but she has attended many times before as a participant.
+Before Karen became a guide at the Bruny Bird Festival as a guide she has attended many times before as a participant.

 She is a highly motivated, enthusiastic environmental specialist with more than twenty five years’ experience of ecology, environmental management, research and education, with specialist expertise in ecology, ecological impact assessment, ornithology, biodiversity conservation, and sustainability issues.
 She has practised ecology since 1988, and has worked on projects in a variety of countries around the world.
 Karen relocated with her family from the UK to Tasmania in 2012.